 For high precipitation events, storm durations of one hour to three days were considered, and recurrence intervals were determined according to the standards set for northeastern Illinois (Huff and Angel, 1989).
-Of the 137 precipitation events identified during Water Year 2014, 14 had at least one gage for which the amount surpassed the 1-year recurrence interval for the given storm duration.
-Within these seven storm events, 63 gages exceeded at least the 1-year recurrence interval: 30 gages (the 1-year recurrence interval category), 19 gages (2-year), 11 gages (5-year), one gage (10-year), one gage (25-year), and one gage in the 50-year category.
-No gages exceeded the 100-year recurrence interval.
+Of the 123 precipitation events identified during WY 2016, 10 had at least one gage for which the amount surpassed the one-year recurrence interval for the given storm duration.
+Within these ten storm events, 17 gages exceeded at least the one-year recurrence interval: 17 gages (in the one-year recurrence interval category), six gages (2-year), two gages (5-year), and two gages exceeded the 25-year category.

-The heavy precipitation events of Water Year 2014 occurred during the months of May through October, and generally were of short duration.
-The event with a gage with a return frequency of 25 years occurred on August 4, 2014, and the event with a gage exceeding a frequency return interval of 50 years occurred on August 21-22, 2014.
-Appendix IV contains specific information concerning the Water Year 2014 precipitation events for gages that exceeded the 1-year recurrence interval.
-It also presents information concerning the four largest storm events that occurred in Cook County during the period October 2007 to September 2014.
+One heavy precipitation event occurred during the winter, December 2015, while the other heavy precipitation events of WY 2016 occurred in the spring and summer months, May through August.
+Appendix IV contains specific information concerning the WY 2016 precipitation events for gages that exceeded the one-year recurrence interval.
+The appendix also presents information concerning the four largest storm events that occurred in Cook County during the period October 2007 to September 2016.

-Figure 6.
-The 25-year average precipitation pattern (inches), Water Years 1990-2014
+Figure 7.
+The 26-year average precipitation pattern (inches), WYs 1990-2016